GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 If you are using the [continuous aggregation](../continuous-aggregation/overview.md) feature, keep in mind that the Flow engine stores data used for aggregation in memory.
 Therefore, it is crucial to allocate enough memory to accommodate all unexpired data within the Flow engine.
-To conserve memory, it is recommanded to set an [`EXPIRE AFTER`](../continuous-aggregation/manage-flow.md#expire-after-clause) policy.
+To conserve memory, it is recommended to set an [`EXPIRE AFTER`](../continuous-aggregation/manage-flow.md#expire-after-clause) policy.

 ## Storage